Must-Know Guatemala Travel Tips

 The currency in Guatemala is the quetzal.
 1 US dollar is worth about 7.8 quetzales.

-Get a debit card with no foreign transaction fees.
-I love my Charles Schwab debit card because I can use it anywhere in the world with no foreign transaction fees, and they also reimburse me for any ATM fees I incur when withdrawing money.
+Get a card with no foreign transaction fees.
+Be sure to get a credit and a debit card you can use anywhere in the world with no foreign transaction fees.
+Mine even reimburses me for any ATM fees I incur when withdrawing money.
 I used it all the time in Guatemala.

 Not every town has ATMs.
 If you’re going to a smaller, more rural town, there might not be any way to get money out.
 For example, the beach town of El Paredon doesn’t have any ATMs.
 Be sure to withdraw cash when you’re in a larger town, and take out enough to last you for a while if you can.